php-fig/fig-standards/proposed/http-message.md

      * RFC 3986, Sections 2 and 3.3.
      *
      * As an example, if the value should include a slash ("/") not intended as
-     * delimiter between path segments, that value MUST be encoded (e.g., "%2F")
+     * delimiter between path segments, that value MUST be passed in encoded
-     * when passed to the instance.
+     * form (e.g., "%2F") to the instance.
      *
      * @see https://tools.ietf.org/html/rfc3986#section-2
      * @see https://tools.ietf.org/html/rfc3986#section-3.3
-     * @return string The path component of the URI.
+     * @return string The URI path.
      */
     public function getPath();

     /**
      * Retrieve the query string of the URI.
      *
-     * This method MUST return a string; if no query string is present, it MUST
-     * return an empty string.
+     * If no query string is present, this method MUST return an empty string.
      *
-     * The string returned MUST omit the leading "?" character.
+     * The leading "?" character is not part of the query and MUST NOT be
+     * added.
      *
      * The value returned MUST be percent-encoded, but MUST NOT double-encode
      * any characters.
 To determine what characters to encode, please refer to